List of Legend of Heavenly Sphere Shurato characters

-This is a list of characters and organizations from the manga and anime Legend of Heavenly Sphere Shurato.
+This is a list of characters and organizations in the manga and anime series Legend of Heavenly Sphere Shurato.

 The Hachibushu

 In the world of Tenkūkai, the Eight Legions (八部衆, Hachibushū) are a group of eight mystical warriors of legend (inspired by the traditional eight guardians of Buddhism tradition).
 Presumably, they are all the same people repeatedly reincarnated without any memories of their former lives.
 Their primary purpose is to defend the leader of Tenkūkai, Lady Vishnu and the rest of Tenkūkai from forces of evil called the Asura Gods.
 Alternatively they are also called the Deva Gods, seemingly based on both the Hindu Deva deities and the Buddhist supernatural beings.
 They are extremely powerful, possessing large quantities of Soma (光流, Sōma), the inner essence that is the source of their power, and politically high-ranked, taking direct orders only from Indrah and Vishnu herself.

 Each of the Hachibushu possesses a Shakti (神甲冑, Shakuchi), a murti called Veda (ヴェーダ, Vēda), modeled after various mythical beings, which can be used as a lantern.
 By holding their Shaktis and chanting a specific mantra, any of the Hachibushu can transform into a super-powered version of themselves, clad in mystical body armor also modeled after an animal, and wielding a legendary weapon.
 While in armor form, the Hachibushu are stronger, tougher, and can manipulate their Soma into extremely powerful techniques.
 Multiple Hachibushu can also work together to combine their techniques.
-The Hachibushu can also cause a partial transformation of their Shakti, turning it not into armor but a vahana called Valuda (バルダ, Baruda), a hoverboard-like vehicle with green fireball-shaped wheels/thrusters on both sides used for rapid transportation.
+The Hachibushu can also cause a partial transformation of their Shakti, turning it not into armor but a Valuda (バルダ, Baruda), a hoverboard-like vehicle with four green fireball-shaped wheels/thrusters on both sides used for rapid transportation.

 During the course of the anime, two of the Hachibushu, Shurato and Hyūga, are framed for the petrification of Vishnu and assumed evil.
 They eventually persuade two other Hachibushu, Ryōma and Reiga to their cause.
 These four become the "good" Hachibushu, whereas the other four become primary antagonists in the show.